cloud-elements/devportal/_includes/Elements/netsuite/tips.md

 * Instead of an `/accounts` resource, Netsuite Finance supports the `/ledger-accounts` resources.
 * When working with the `/items` object, you need to include the `_objType` to make POST /Items/{{id}} requests.
 You can retrieve an `_objType` by making a GET /Items/{id} request.
+* `GET /invoices` returns null values for `amountPaid` and `amountRemaining`.
+This is expected behavior as described by Netsuite below:

+    If a standard field is set to NOT show in the UI, it is not settable through web services, either.
+If you try to set such a field through web services, an error message is returned.

+    This is true for the GET operation of web services as well.
+Web Services generally mimics the NetSuite UI.
+The fields available on the invoice form will be the only fields available in the GET response.
+To show the `amountPaid` and `amountRemaining` fields on the web service response, you customize your form to show the Amount Remaining (Due) and Amount Paid fields on the forms used by your invoices.